Qatar corruption scandal at the European Parliament: Antonio Panzeri

 As part of Panzeri's plea deal he confirmed the involvement of Qatar and Morocco in the scandal, and admitted to being a leader of the criminal enterprise.
 Panzeri had pledged to share "substantial, revealing" information after reaching a repentance agreement with the Belgian Prosecutor.

+In September 2023 Panzeri was released from pre-trial detention but forbidden to leave Belgium or contact any other suspects.